restorecommerce/chassis-srv/README.md

 ### Command interface

-A shared interface for system commands is also implemented.
+An interface for service control operations commands is also implemented.
 For more details about all operations please refer [command-interface](https://github.com/restorecommerce/chassis-srv/command-interface.md).